Didn’t see what you were looking for? Send us an email and we’d be happy to answer your question.

 We're so glad you asked.
 We'll let them tell you themselves.

-We require all students to use a Mac laptop (specs below).
-Why, you ask?
+Why, you might ask?
 There are a few reasons:

 Here are the minimum specifications required:

-Mavericks is a free upgrade from Apple, so even if your operating system is older you can get the latest and greatest without having to spend any money.
+El Capitan is a free upgrade from Apple, so even if your operating system is older you can upgrade to El Capitan without having to spend any money.
 Not sure if your machine is compatible?
-Below is a list of Mac laptops that can run Mavericks.
-You can also read all of the details about Mavericks compatibility on Apple's website.
+Below is a list of Mac laptops that can run El Capitan.
+You can also read all of the details about El Capitan compatibility on Apple's website.

-We don't offer formal housing in most cities, but we do help students locate potential short-term lodging for the duration of the course.
-Visit our locations page and reach out to local staff for more information.
+We do offer housing in a couple of our locations, and we also help students locate potential short-term lodging for the duration of the course.
+Visit our locations page and reach out our local staff for more information.